 A residuary gift is when a person leaves a percentage of their estate after all the other gifts have been made by the executor and any debts and inheritance tax has been paid.
 The beneficiaries who will receive the residue of the testator's estate are called the 'residual beneficiaries'.

-These gifts are gifts in the Will made by the testator to the beneficiaries dependent upon the occurrence of an event.
-An example of a contingent gift is a gift to a charity which applies only if the other beneficiaries named in the will die before the testator.
+These are gifts in the Will made by the testator to the beneficiaries depending upon the occurrence of an event.
+An example of a contingent gift is a gift to a charity that applies only if the other beneficiaries named in the will die before the testator.

 What is the remainder of an estate?